futureneer/openni2-tracker/README.md

     ```

 4. Configure CMake
     In the CMakeLists.txt file inside the `openni2_tracker` package, you will need to change the path where CMake will look for OpenNI2 and NiTE2.

-    Change
+These two lines:

     ```makefile
     set(OPENNI2_DIR /home/kel/dev/OpenNI2)
     set(NITE2_DIR /home/kel/dev/NiTE-Linux-x64-2.2/)
+    ```

+    need to point to the root directories of where you extracted or cloned OpenNI2 and NiTE2, i.e:

+    ```makefile
+    set(OPENNI2_DIR /home/user-name/.../OpenNI2)
+    set(NITE2_DIR /home/user-name/.../NiTE-Linux-x64-2.2/)
     ```